 The contract stated that 84 percent of the complex would belong to Villa Pacific Business Company and the remaining 16 percent belonged to Gribble, president of Hahn Devcorp.
 Devcorp was a wholly owned subsidiary of Earnest W. Hahn, Inc. Several years later, both companies merged into subsidiaries of the same parent company.
 The same two individuals sat on the board of directors of both Hahn and Devcorp.
 By 1983, Hahn’s staff conducted business for Devcorp, leaving Devcorp a shell of a corporation.
 All of Devcorp’s assets had been liquidated, and all employees and directors fired.
 At trial, Hahn’s value was more than one hundred times that of Devcorp.
 The jury found that Devcorp was an alterego of Hahn and, as a result, Hahn should be liable for Devcorp’s debts.

 The public policy behind allowing courts to pierce the corporate veil is that, in a situation where there is so much unity in ownership and interest between the company and the owner that the two are not really separate legal entities, it is not fair for the owner to avoid liability.
 These same principles apply when the owner of a corporation is another corporation.
 The court noted that there are many situations where a corporate entity is disregarded, and a corporation is treated as merely part of the parent corporation.
-In these cases, it is only equitable that veil piercing be allowed.
+In these cases, it is only equitable that veil piercing be allowed, thus resulting a failure of LLC lawsuit protection.
 The same line of thinking applies to two subsidiaries controlled by the same parent, if that parent company does not observe corporate formalities.

 Agai v Diontech Consulting, Inc., 2013 NY Slip Op 51345(U): In this NY Supreme Court case, the defendants were not shareholders of the company in question, Diontech Consulting, Inc. However, they ran the company for their own gain, so it would not be fair to allow them to benefit from hiding behind the corporate form.
 The judge pierced the corporate veil and imposed liability.